-Paul R. Gray is Emeritus Professor and Professor of the UC Berkeley Graduate School, EECS (Electrical Engineering and Computer Sciences Department), where he holds the Andrew S. Grove Chair in Electrical Engineering.
-His research has focused on bipolar and MOS circuit design, electro thermal interactions in integrated circuits, device modeling, telecommunications circuits and analog-digital interfaces in VLSI systems.
+Paul R. Gray is Emeritus Professor and Professor of the UC Berkeley Graduate School, EECS (Electrical Engineering and Computer Sciences Department), where he is the Andrew S. Grove Chair in Electrical Engineering, Emeritus.
+His research has focused on bipolar and MOS circuit design, electro-thermal interactions in integrated circuits, device modeling, telecommunications circuits and analog-digital interfaces in VLSI systems.

 Gray joined Fairchild Semiconductor’s Research and Development Laboratory in 1969, and became a faculty member at UC Berkeley’s EECS in 1971.
 During industrial leaves of absence from his faculty posts, Gray served as Project Manager for Telecommunications Filters at Intel Corporation (1977-1978), and Director of CMOS Design Engineering at Microlinear Corporation (1984-85).